All Recipes Other Desserts

 • Once all of the sugar water is added, add the ube extract and keep mixing on medium speed.
 If you want a deeper purple color, add your purple food coloring now.

 • Add all of the marshmallow mixture into your prepared square pan.
 Level and smooth the top.
-Dust with more powdered sugar and leave uncovered overnight (or ~8 hr) to allow the marshmallow block to fully set.
+Dust with more corn starch or powdered sugar and leave uncovered overnight (or ~8 hr) to allow the marshmallow block to fully set.

 • Remove marshmallow block from pan and cut into sizes.
 Dip cut sides into powdered sugar to prevent them from sticking.